kodecocodes/swift-algorithm-club/README.markdown

-# Swift Algorithm Club

-Welcome to the algorithm club!
+# Welcome to the Swift Algorithm Club!

 Here you'll find implementations of popular algorithms and data structures in everyone's favorite new language Swift, with detailed explanations of how they work.

-If you're a computer science student who needs to learn this stuff for exams -- or if you're a self-taught programmer who wants to brush up on the theory behind your craft -- you've come to the right place.
+If you're a computer science student who needs to learn this stuff for exams -- or if you're a self-taught programmer who wants to brush up on the theory behind your craft -- you've come to the right place!

-The goal of this project is to explain how algorithms work.
+The goal of this project is to **explain how algorithms work**.
 The focus is on clarity and readability of the code, not on making a reusable library that you can drop into your own projects.
-That said, most of the code should be ready for production use, but you may need to tweak it to fit into your own codebase.
+That said, most of the code should be ready for production use but you may need to tweak it to fit into your own codebase.

 All code is compatible with **Xcode 7.2** and **Swift 2.1**.
+We'll keep this updated with the latest version of Swift.

 This is a work in progress.
 More algorithms will be added soon. :-)

+## Important links

+[Why learn algorithms?](Why Algorithms.markdown) Worried this isn't your cup of tea?
+Then read this.

+[Big-O notation](Big-O Notation.markdown).
+We often say things like, "This algorithm is **O(n)**."
+If you don't know what that means, read this first.

-**Suggestions and contributions are welcome!** Report an issue to leave feedback, or submit a pull request.
+[How to contribute](How to Contribute.markdown).
+Report an issue to leave feedback, or submit a pull request. **Suggestions and contributions are welcome!**

-## How to contribute

-To keep this a high quality repo, please follow this process when submitting your contribution:

-1. Create a pull request to "claim" an algorithm or data structure.
-Just so multiple people don't work on the same thing.
-2. Use this [style guide](https://github.com/raywenderlich/swift-style-guide) for writing code (more or less).
-3. Write an explanation of how the algorithm works.
-Include plenty of examples for readers to follow along.
-4. Include your name in the explanation, something like *Written by Your Name* at the end of the document.
-If you wrote it, you deserve the credit and fame.
-5. Add a playground and/or unit tests.

-Just so you know, I will probably edit your text and code for grammar etc, just to ensure a certain level of polish.

-### What sort of things can you contribute?

-New algorithms and data structures are always welcome (even if they aren't on the list).
-Improvements to existing implementations.
-Better explanations.
-Suggestions for making the code more Swift-like or to make it fit better with the standard library.
-Unit tests.
-Fixes for typos.
-No contribution is too small. :-)

 ## Where to start?